 This highlights the big difference between risk and uncertainty.

-The former can be calculated (based on all historically known outcomes), while the latter can’t.
+The latter can be calculated (based on all historically known outcomes), while the former can’t.

 When you play blackjack, you are taking a risk because you can calculate the odds of winning based on the cards left in the deck.
 This allows you to optimize your decisions to give you the best chance of winning.

 Unfortunately, many traders assume that this is what trading is like.
 They spend their time working out their winning percentage and risk-reward ratio, in an attempt to optimize their trading performance.

 They think, “If I just extend my profit target by X pips, my returns can go up by Y percent!”